Akagi (manga)

-Akagi: Yami ni Oritatta Tensai (アカギ 〜闇に降り立った天才〜) is a Japanese manga series written and illustrated by Nobuyuki Fukumoto.
+(アカギ 〜闇に降り立った天才〜, Akagi: Yami ni Oritatta Tensai) is a Japanese manga series written and illustrated by Nobuyuki Fukumoto.
 First published in 1991 in Takeshobo's weekly magazine Kindai Mahjong, it is a spin-off prequel to the author's previous work Ten.
 It revolves around Shigeru Akagi, a boy who defeats yakuza members well versed in mahjong at 13.
 He returns to the game six years later, carrying a mythical status and still impresses his opponents.

 It was adapted as two V-Cinema live-action films directed by Kenzō Maihara in 1995 and 1997.
 A 26-episode anime television series directed by Yūzō Satō was broadcast on Nippon Television from October 2005 to March 2006.
 Two live-action television dramas directed by Mitsuru Kubota aired on BS SKY PerfecTV! between July 2015 and June 2018.
 The series has also spawned several companion books, spin-off manga, video games, and other merchandise.

 By February 2017, the Akagi manga series had over 12 million copies in circulation.